 American Rescue Plan Act

-low-level alert: View the recently developed Roadmap to Recovery: Cook County’s American Rescue Plan Act At A Glance and Engagement Reports below
+low-level alert: View the recently developed American Rescue Plan Act At A Glance and Engagement Reports below

 Roadmap to Recovery: Cook County's American Rescue Plan

 Below is an overview of the recently developed Roadmap to Recovery: Cook County’s American Rescue Plan 2021 Performance Report.
 A full version is available in the “Downloads” section on the right of this page and contains additional information including how other federal funds have been allocated.

 Cook County’s plan for use of its American Recovery Plan Act (ARPA) State & Local Fiscal Recovery Funds (SLFRF) to promote a response to the pandemic and economic recovery is grounded in its core values of equity, engagement, and excellence.
 Cook County will use an equity lens to guide its SLFRF allocations to promote racial equity and sustainable impacts across the County.
 Beyond building on CRF best practices, Cook County’s plan for its ARPA funds will incorporate the following six policy priorities as detailed in its Policy Roadmap: